 Cerused wood also has a certain “distressed” feel to its appearance, without having to create any damage to the wood itself.
 If you distress wood with a punch and an angle grinder, that wood will always be distressed.
 With DIY cerused wood, you do have the option to strip and refinish it at a later date.

 The trick to cerusing is opening up the wood grain so that it will accept the highlight color.
 This is traditionally done with a wire brush.
 You can ceruse both previously finished and unfinished wood.

-In either case, you’re first step will be to prep the wood.
+In either case, you’re first step to achieving a ceruse finish will be to prep the wood.
 If you’re removing an existing finish you’ll want to strip the paint or stain using your preferred technique.
 As you’re stripping the wood, use a wire-bristle brush to scrape in the direction of the grain.
 Never scrape against the grain, as that will give light, surface scratches that muddy the beauty of the finished piece.
 Unfinished wood should be sanded, then scraped with the wire brush.
 How hard you scrape will depend on how much you want the grain to stand out, and how distressed your want the wood to appear.
 (You may want to practice on a piece of scrap wood to find the right amount of pressure.)